 - First, draft a CAPS Plan, start by creating an account HERE, then log in, navigate to “Produce Safety”, and begin work on your produce safety plan at any time.
 New members have a 2-week extension (till April 15)to draft their first plan.
 This process usually takes 1-3 hours to complete.

 - Join the Vermont Vegetable and Berry Growers Association (VVBGA.)
-The annual fee is $60 per farm, increasing to $70 after January 31, 2021.
+The annual fee is $60 per farm, increasing to $70 after January 31, of each year.
 To participate in the CAPS program in a given year you must join the VVBGA and pay the additional CAPS fee of $100 by April 30.
 Reduced fees are available if the full fees present a financial hardship to your farm.

 - CAPS participants will receive feedback on draft plans, and have until early June to finalize the plans according to reviewer recommendations.

 - During the growing season participating farms upload to their Farm Folders additional documents as required to show implementation of the approved plans.
 Employee training verification and a private source water test is due July 15.